Skip to content

 Frequently Asked Questions

 Is Bangalore still good for tech jobs in 2026?
 Absolutely.
-While the nature of the jobs has changed, Bangalore remains the top tech hub in India, capturing ~one-third (32%+) of the nation's tech funding.
-The massive growth of Global Capability Centres (GCCs) and a thriving GenAI startup ecosystem means Bangalore has successfully transitioned from an execution hub to a global decision-making and R&D center.
+While the nature of the jobs has changed, Bangalore remains the top tech hub in India, capturing ~32%+ of the nation's startup funding and 35-39% of all GCC activity.
+The massive growth of Global Capability Centres and a thriving GenAI startup ecosystem means Bangalore has successfully transitioned from an execution hub to a global decision-making and R&D center.

 Are AI jobs replacing software developers in India?
 AI is not replacing all software developers, but it is heavily displacing generalist developers who perform routine, easily automated coding tasks.
-Developers who upskill to manage AI integrations, build cloud infrastructure, or ensure cybersecurity are more in demand—and better compensated—than ever before.
+Developers who upskill to manage AI integrations, build cloud infrastructure, or ensure cybersecurity are more in demand and better compensated than ever before.
+India faces a 53% AI skills deficit and needs 1M+ skilled AI professionals by end of 2026.

 Why am I not getting interviews despite having the right skills?
-You are likely facing a visibility and timing issue.
-Top tech roles in Bangalore often receive hundreds of applications within the first 24 hours.
+You're likely facing a visibility and timing issue.
+Top tech roles in Bangalore often receive 300+ applications within the first 24 hours.
 If you apply through standard job boards days after the posting goes live, or use generic AI-generated resumes, your application is likely buried or filtered out before a human recruiter ever sees it.
 Speed, tailored specificity, and public signal are your best tools for getting noticed.

 jobstrack.io